Thank you so much for coming to find out about Katie and her work. Did you see a show? If so, thank you very much for that too.

 If you didn’t see a show yet, but would like to, please see our upcoming shows for opportunities to catch Katie in action, or contact us to subscribe to our mailing list.
 (We nearly never use it).

-We are so very glad to be able to offer a ticket fund to our current shows at Pleasance, London.
+We are so very glad to be able to offer a ticket fund to our current shows.
 Should you wish to book a (free) ticket using the fund, please contact us via our contact form.
 Should you wish to contribute to the ticket fund you can do so at paypal.me/sexylamp – you will need to sign in to your own paypal account.
-If there is money left over in our ticket fund this time around, rest assured it will go to offering free tickets for future shows.
+If there is money left over in our ticket fund after current performances, rest assured it will go to offering free tickets for future shows.

 Katie Arnstein // Writer and Performer // The It’s A Girl! trilogy